KevinFlanagan7/PP5-Golf-Shop/README.md

 ### Defensive design features

-Golfshop applies defensive design principles to maintain a secure and user-friendly experience.
+The project applies defensive design principles to maintain a secure and user-friendly experience.
 Users who attempt to access URLs they are not authorized to view such as product admin pages, guest users are directed to the login page while registered users are shown the appropriate error messages.
 Additionally, the site handles incorrect or broken URLs by displaying a custom 404 error page, guiding users back to the products page.
 See below examples:

 <details><summary>Defensive design</summary>